 Need A Hand?

 If you are considering having a destination wedding in the Blue Mountains but are having trouble balancing wanting amazing suppliers and also time factors, we can help.
 At Pink Caviar Events we have coordinated and planned many weddings in the Blue Mountains area for many years.
-We see ourselves as your local planner / contact to help arrange everything locally.
+We see ourselves as your local planner/contact to help arrange everything locally.
 While at the same time having the knowledge of a local and local suppliers.
 This is like having the best of both worlds.
 Contact us today to see how we can help.
+We also have our own photo booth which can be used in the Blue Mountains.

 Have you been or had your wedding in the Blue Mountains?
 Are you thinking of having you wedding in the Blue Mountains area?
 Join the discussion below 🙂